Questions about your Zoom Counseling Appointment? Please use this Student Guide: Student-Guide-Zoom-SAS-Counseling-Appointment

 - Academic Counseling and Educational Program Planning

-- Adapted Computer Equipment & Assistive Technology
+- Adapted Computer Equipment and Assistive Technology

 - Alternate Format Media (Braille, Large Print, E-text, Tactile Graphics)